jcofer555/unraid_scripts_and_guides/guides/recreate_dockerimg.md

-# STEPS TO RECREATE YOUR DOCKER.IMG:
+# STEPS TO RECREATE YOUR DOCKER.IMG OR DOCKER FOLDER:
 > [!IMPORTANT]
 > - Before starting confirm your templates are available on the flash drive at path `/boot/config/plugins/dockerMan/templates-user`, they will show as xml files.
 > - If checking the flash drive via windows then it would be just `/config/plugins/dockerMan/templates-user`